DavidHirnschall/logsig-bayesian-gan/README.md

 # Semi-Supervised Bayesian GANs with Log-Signatures for Uncertainty-Aware Credit Card Fraud Detection
-This is the github repository for the corresponding article.
+This is the github repository for the corresponding article [arXiv](https://arxiv.org/abs/2509.00931)

 # Overview
 We present a novel deep generative semi-supervised framework for credit card fraud detection, formulated as time series classification task.